sheny2/Person-Project/README.md

 # My Person Coding Projects

-This is a repo documenting some interesting coding work that I have done over time.
+This is a repo documenting some interesting coding work that I have done (individually or collaboratively) over time.
+Please enjoy!

 Some examples include: